PCA - Priority Conservation Areas

 - Regional Recreation

-The next opportunity to nominate new PCAs will be during the Plan Bay Area 2050 planning process.
+The next opportunity to nominate new PCAs will occur as part of the next iteration of Plan Bay Area, no later than 2025.